What if your child DOES know Right from Wrong and chooses to do Wrong?

 If you’ve asked once and not gotten a response, don’t just repeat yourself.
 You don’t have your child’s attention.
 Go back to Step One, above.
 (For more tips on this, see How to Get Your Child to LISTEN!)

 I don’t consider “Not listening” to be a big deal.
-To me, that’s just normal child-like behavior, best handled with a sense of humor.
+To me, that’s just normal child-like behaviour, best handled with a sense of humor.
 But maybe what Kristin meant isn’t so much listening, but obeying.
 What if you tell your child to do something and she willfully disobeys?
 That’s defiance.
 More on that in a moment.

 See next page for more…